fbpx

 You must have your driving licence with you at all times

 All drivers in Spain must carry their driving licence with them at all times whilst driving a car.
-Motorists from the UK should note that they can still use their British driving licence to hire a car when they're here.
+Motorists from the UK should note that they can still use their British driving licence to hire a car when they're here, and an International Driving Permit is not a legal requirement for driving in Spain.

-Road users who cannot produce their driving licence on request by a Police officer face delays or even the possibility of being arrested, so don't get behind the wheel of a car without your licence.
+Road users who cannot produce their driving licence on request by a Police officer may face delays or even the possibility of being detained, so don't get behind the wheel of a car without your licence.

 It's easy to just “pop to the shops” and forget to take your driving licence with you, but you might find it significantly less convenient if you leave home without it.